 Activities

-At the initial gathering, shortly after arrival, the facilitator will offer some options for activities that might be undertaken during the retreat.
-There may be as many as 5 more structured sessions or as few as 2 according to what the group chooses.
+The facilitator will offer some options for more structured activities that might appeal to the group – there may be as many as 5 more structured sessions during a retreat, or as few as 1 in a half-day event.

-To date, these more structured sessions – introduced and led by the facilitator – have included:
+To date, these more structured sessions – introduced and lightly led by the facilitator – have included opportunities for reflection, exploration and expression.
+There are some examples below:

 Making sense of our senses